gurschitz/tailwind-components/README.md

 # Tailwind Components

-A useful little helper library for [tailwindcss](https://tailwindcss.com/).
+A useful little helper library for using [tailwindcss](https://tailwindcss.com/) in React.

 ## Example